motorcycle 101 guides

 8. Idaho Motorcycle Muffler Laws

-As detailed in Idaho Statutes § 49-937, every motorcycle must have a muffler attached that always functions properly whenever the engine is active, is given constant maintenance to keep it in good condition, and can lower the volume of the noise emitted from your ride.
+As detailed in Idaho Statutes § 49-937, every motorcycle must have a muffler attached that always functions properly whenever the engine is active, is always given upkeep to keep it working, and can lower the volume of the noise emitted from your ride.

-You are not allowed to apply a cut-out, bypass, or any modifications that could compromise the effectiveness of the muffler.
+You are not allowed to apply a cut-out, bypass, or any modifications that could hinder the muffler’s ability to stifle unwanted noise.
 You cannot purposely shorten or remove the muffler to make the noise coming from the engine louder.

 You are only permitted to operate on the muffler if you plan to make repairs, put in a replacement, or make slight adjustments to help reduce the noise coming from the engine.